mmmirrra/mmmirrra.github.io/_posts/2023-08-02-React-list-filter.markdown

 ---

 Filters dates that are greater than the start date and less than the end date, or dates that are equal to the start date or the end date.
-Filter items with the same 'buyPaymentCode'.
+Filter items with the same `buyPaymentCode`.

 `dbListDate` : the source list.
 `buyDt` : the date to search.